-To replace the offside headlight and side light bulbs it is necessary to first remove the air cleaner filter housing (H).
-Hold the cleaner by its hose and filter housing as pictured and move sharply upwards.
-This will free the housing allowing free access to the headlight assembly.
-After replacing the bulb re-attach the filter housing by first locating the spigot (J).
-At the front of the filter housing Manoeuvre the filter housing until it connects with the spigot and reengage by pushing the unit down onto the rear mountings until a sharp click is heard and felt.
+To replace the offside headlight and side light bulbs it is necessary to first remove the air cleaner filter housing.

 The headlamp bulbs are reached from within the engine compartment.
 Pull the headlamp bulb connector from the back of the headlight unit and carefully ease back the rubber seal (A) from the rear of the lamp and along the side lamp lead.
 Press in the 'legs' of the headlamp bulb retaining spring (B) to release the bulb.

-Do not touch the glass of the new bulb (if touched it should be cleaned with metholated spirit before fitting).
+Do not touch the glass of the new bulb (if touched it should be cleaned with methylated spirit before fitting).